jacksonhardaker/renovation/README.md

 _Jackson:_ Arrived at 7:15am, got started soon after.
 A lot of the same today.
 Were told we have to have money available for the foundation guy on monday, cash.
 Paying cash gives us a good discount.

+_Natalie:_ Finished the hole!
+They built a ramp to the bottom where we promptly went once they were gone.
+Standing at the bottom we discovered they'd uncovered a well -so coll!
+Catherine, Larry and Jenni came over to see the pit as well.
+We all amrvelled at the walls of dirt going over our heads.
+No discoveries of hidden treasures, though.
+No glass bottles, crockery or anything other than a little garbage and rocks.

 <img src="./logs/004/extra/PXL_20220804_210845961.jpg" alt=""/>
 </details>